• Home

 As a follow-up to my earlier full review of the[...]

-After my prior first look, unboxing, initial setup, extended review[...]
+In my prior first look, unboxing, and initial setup of[...]

 Leave a CommentCancel reply